 Missed calls don't just cost you the immediate revenue.
 They compound over time:

-Month 1: You miss 20 potential new patients.
+Month 1: You miss 20 potential new customers.
 Most book with competitors.

-Month 3: Those 60 patients are now established at other practices, leaving reviews, and referring friends — to your competitors.
+Month 3: Those 60 customers are now established with other plumbers, leaving reviews, and referring neighbors — to your competitors.

-Month 12: Your competitors have grown their patient base by the 240 patients you missed.
-They're ranking higher on Google (more reviews), spending more on marketing (more revenue), and hiring more staff (more capacity to answer calls).
+Month 12: Your competitors have grown their customer base by the 240 customers you missed.
+They're ranking higher on Google and LSA (more reviews), spending more on marketing (more revenue), and hiring more techs (more capacity to answer calls).

 The gap widens every month you don't address it.